-This experience is best suited for families with older children and has a duration of three hours.
+This experience is best suited for families with older children and lasts three hours.
 It’s a wheelchair-accessible activity that allows participants to experience Santa Fe from a unique perspective.

-Your river guide will provide you with information about the flora and fauna as you paddle along to the sounds of the birds and flowing river.
+Your river guide will provide information about the flora and fauna as you paddle to the sounds of the birds and flowing rivers.
 It is an activity suitable for all family types.
 It allows you to take in the fantastic scenery of the Bosque.

 It’s worth mentioning this activity isn’t ideal for individuals with mobility impairments.

-The Cibola Snowshoe Tour gives you a first-hand experience of snowshoeing while teaching you the fundamentals of layering to retain heat, moisture control, and cooking in freezing conditions.
+The Cibola Snowshoe Tour gives you a first-hand snowshoeing experience while teaching you the fundamentals of layering to retain heat, control moisture, and cook in freezing conditions.

 Colorado for Families